rmormando/PhyloTree_Project/README.md

 ## Features
 - Inputs only include species names.
-- One command line to build trees.
+- One python script to build newick file.
+- One python scirpt to visualize the tree.
-- View trees using ETE.
+- View trees using the phylo package.

 ## Files Included in the Repo